Benzou65/weather-app/README.md

 # Weather app

-Trying to use Search.js but ending with fetch and state problems.
+Trying to use hooks.
+First request doesn't work but others do.
 TypeError: Failed to fetch - Sometime JSON request works on console.log

 _Coded in React using service API from https://www.prevision-meteo.ch/_